ImranHuhn/AzureIntro/README.md

   <img src="https://i.imgur.com/RRIp4CJ.png" height="100%" width="100%" alt="azure portal home"/>
 </p>

-1. Go to storage accounts.
+1.  <b>Navigate: <b>Head to storage accounts.
-2. You can make a new storage account by clicking on the create button.
+2.  <b>Create Button: <b>Click here to make a new storage account.
-3. This is to update the list after creating a new storage account.
+3.  <b>Refresh: <b>Use this to update the list after creating a new storage account.
-4. This is another way to create a new storage account when there are no other accounts in the list.
+4.  <b>Alternate Creation: <b>This provides another method to create a new storage account when the list is empty.
-5. This bell icon is to notify if the storage account have successfully been created.
+5.  <b>Notification Bell: <b>This icon notifies if the storage account has been successfully created.
-6. This delete button is to remove any storage account you choose.
+6.  <b>Delete: <b>Use this button to remove any storage account you choose.

 <h2>Cost Management Section</h2>